Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Introduction

 \end{thm}

-Here $V_\epsilon$ is $V$ with its braiding deformed by a sign, and in the bigrading on $\Ext$, the former index is the homological degree, and the latter the internal degree.
+Here $V^*_\epsilon$ is $V^*$ with braiding dual to that of $V$, and twisted by a sign.
+In the bigrading on $\Ext$, the former index is the homological degree, and the latter the internal degree.
 This result is Corollary \ref{main_cor}, below; this extends work of Fuks, Va{\u\i}n{\v{s}}te{\u\i}n, Markaryan, and Callegaro \cite{fuks, vainstein, markaryan, callegaro}.
-The connection between cohomology of sheaves on configuration spaces and shuffle algebras has also recently been established by Kapranov-Schechtman in unpublished work \cite{ks1, ks2}.
-Theorem \ref{ext_intro_thm} is proven using the Fox-Neuwirth/Fuks cellular stratification of $\Conf_n(\C)$, whose cellular cochain complex with coefficients in $V^{\otimes n}$ can be identified with the internal degree $n$ part of the bar complex for $\mA(V_\epsilon)$.
+The connection between cohomology of sheaves on configuration spaces and shuffle algebras has also recently been established by Kapranov-Schechtman in \cite{ks}.
+Theorem \ref{ext_intro_thm} is proven using the Fox-Neuwirth/Fuks cellular stratification of $\Conf_n(\C)$, whose cellular cochain complex with coefficients in $V^{\otimes n}$ can be identified with the internal degree $n$ part of the bar complex for $\mA(V_\epsilon^*)$.

 The quantum shuffle algebra is not an extremely well-studied object (with some notable exceptions such as \cite{rosso, dkkt, lebed}), and very little is known about its cohomology.
-However, it contains an important subalgebra called the \emph{Nichols algebra}, $\mB(V_\epsilon)$, which plays a central role in the classification of Hopf algebras, e.g., \cite{nichols, woronowicz, andruskiewitsch-schneider, as_annals}.
-The Nichols algebra may be defined as the subalgebra of $\mA(V_\epsilon)$ generated by its degree 1 part (that is, $V_\epsilon$).
+However, it contains an important subalgebra called the \emph{Nichols algebra}, $\mB(V_\epsilon^*)$, which plays a central role in the classification of pointed Hopf algebras, e.g., \cite{nichols, woronowicz, andruskiewitsch-schneider, as_annals}.
+The Nichols algebra may be defined as the subalgebra of $\mA(V^*_\epsilon)$ generated by its degree 1 part (that is, $V^*_\epsilon$).

 These algebras also play a role in combinatorics and representation theory.
-For instance, in the case that $V = kc$ is the braided vector space associated to the conjugacy class $c$ of transpositions in $S_d$, the quadratic cover of $\mB(V)$ is the Fomin-Kirillov algebra $\mathcal{E}_d$ whose structure constants encode a noncommutative extension of Schubert calculus on flag varieties \cite{fomin-kirillov}.
+For instance, in the case that $V = kc$ is the braided vector space associated to the conjugacy class $c$ of transpositions in $S_d$, the quadratic cover of $\mB(V^*_\epsilon)$ is the Fomin-Kirillov algebra $\mathcal{E}_d$ whose structure constants encode a noncommutative extension of Schubert calculus on flag varieties \cite{fomin-kirillov}.
 Alternatively, if the braiding on $V$ is given by exponentiating a Cartan matrix, then $\mB(V)$ is the Borel part of the enveloping algebra of the associated quantum group \cite{rosso}.